Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Weighted Leavitt path algebras

 \end{remark}

-Let $(E,w)$ be any weighted graph.
+Let $(E,w)$ be any vertex weighted graph.
 If $E$ has no sinks, then $M_{(E,w)} = M(E,w)$.
 On the other hand, if $E$ does contain sinks, then one may construct the weighted graph $E'$ by attaching a loop to each sink, and defining the weight $w'$ on $E'$ to be $w$ for any edge $e\in E^1$, and $w'(e) = 1$ for any added loop.
 Then clearly $M_{(E,w)} = M(E', w')$.
-Consequently, by the Confluence Lemma \ref{aralem6} together with the $\mathcal{V}$-monoid Realization Theorem, we get
+Consequently, by the Confluence Lemma \ref{aralem6} together with Theorem \ref{kspcts}, we get

 \begin{corollary} Let $(E,w)$ be a weighted graph.
 Then $\mathcal{V}(L_\K(E,w))$ has the Confluence Property. \end{corollary}